-You’ve found the right school, but will our local area work for you?
+So, you’ve found the right school, and we’re sure that the local area will work for you too!
 Here are some of our favourite places and spaces, things to get involved in and ideas for day trips within easy reach of our happy school.

 You can have the best of both worlds living out here in North Essex – beautiful rural villages steeped in history combined with access to modern amenities, shopping centres, train stations and major roads.

 Transport links are excellent.
 Greater Anglia routes take you directly in to London Liverpool Street, via Stratford or out to Norwich.
 Chelmsford train station is a half hour drive from us, where a train into London takes just 35 minutes.
 Braintree train station is just 4.5 miles away, also with direct routes to London.
 Other train stations close by include Cressing, Kelvedon, Witham and Marks Tey.

 The M11 is handy as is Stansted airport.
 Colchester, Chelmsford, Bishop’s Stortford, Ipswich and Cambridge are also an easy commute.

 Living in rural Essex